nystudio107/craft-disqus/docs/README.md

-# `vite` docs
+# `disqus` docs

-This buildchain is a self-contained build system for the `vite` documentation.
+This buildchain is a self-contained build system for the `disqus` documentation.

 ## Overview